ChatGPT & GPT-4

 Companies with access to large-scale computing usually do it.
 Google, Microsoft, Meta, OpenAI, DeepMind, and Amazon are among them.

 NLP transformers are also called Language Models (LMs).
 One of the main drivers behind LMs is data.
 They are all trained on unsupervised text data.
-The structure of the language and the text is generated worldwide and is an excellent source of knowledge.
+The structure of the language and the text generated worldwide is an excellent source of knowledge.

 Encoder-based LMs (BERT, etc.) are mainly pretrained on two tasks called masked language modeling (MLM) and next sentence prediction (NSP).